graphql/graphiql/packages/graphiql-plugin-batch-request/README.md

 ## Usage

-The plugin scope is for sending multiple GraphQL operations as an array, so GraphQL server requires to be configured to allow arrays.
+The plugin scope is for sending multiple GraphQL operations as an array, so the GraphQL server must be configured to allow arrays.

 ```jsx
 import { useBatchRequestPlugin } from '@graphiql/plugin-batch-request';